Quick answer

 When can babies eat White beans?

 Babies can eat White beans from around 6 months when starting solids.
 White beans can be introduced from around 6 months, once your baby is ready for solid foods.
-Start with small amounts, ensuring the beans are well-cooked and soft to reduce the risk of choking and aid digestion.
+Start with small amounts, ensuring the beans are well-cooked and soft to reduce choking risk and aid digestion.
+Use plain cooked or tinned beans with no added salt (rinse tinned beans well).

 Is White beans a choking hazard for babies?

 White beans can be a choking hazard if served in unsafe shapes.
-Introduce white beans gradually to monitor for any digestive reactions such as gas.
-Ensure beans are cooked very soft to prevent choking hazards.
-White beans are not among the common top allergens but watch for any unusual reactions.
+Ensure beans are cooked very soft to prevent choking; lightly squash whole beans.
+Introduce white beans gradually to monitor for gas or digestive reactions.
+Rinse tinned beans well and avoid added salt.
+White beans aren't a top allergen, but watch for any unusual reaction.
+Mash or purée for younger babies; offer whole soft beans only when ready.
 Always supervise your baby while eating.

 Is White beans a common allergen?